ShweataNHegde/shweata-hegde-blog/content/posts/week-22/index.md

 tags: ["life", "break"]
 ShowToc: true
 ---
- had one of the most colorful weeks of 2024.
+I had one of the most colorful weeks of 2024.
 December was indeed an interesting curveball I wasn't expecting.

 ## 2024-12-22
 The last day of Organizational Dynamics.
-It started at 09:30.
+It started at 0930.
 The lectures were boring, honestly.
 In the afternoon, we were given the final group assignment to express our learnings from the course through a creative piece.
 Although I was initially hesitant, I ended up dancing with the group.
 It was definitely a memorable experience, and I am super grateful to my team.

 <img src="IMG_3079.JPG">
 The day became exhausting as we continued with lectures and the final activity of expressing gratitude to each other.
 The class became incredibly noisy, which made me leave earlier.
 I also had to pack to go back home.
 Packing didn’t take as long.
 Pravin was around as I packed, so it wasn’t a boring activity either.
 However, the worst part came when I couldn’t sleep.
 I had dreamed of going home almost every day since the second month of staying at Ashoka.
 The day had finally arrived...

 # Going back home...
 ## 2024-12-23
-I woke up at 04:30 and got out of bed at 05:15.
+I woke up at 0430 and got out of bed at 0515.
 I was pooling a cab with a fellow Fellow, Jahnavi.
 My flight was at 11:45.
-We reached Delhi airport surprisingly early at 07:15.
+We reached Delhi airport surprisingly early at 0715.
 After security, I stopped by Carnatic Cafe for Masale Dose.
 It was yum.
 After a quick round of shopping, I napped for a bit before heading to my gate.
 The flight ride was quiet.
 I only regretted not getting my neck pillow.
 But my anticipation of returning home made me restless, and I wouldn’t have slept well anyway.

 After landing, I felt overjoyed reading "Bengaluru Airport" written in Kannada.
 As I stepped out and took my first breath, I couldn’t help but smile under my mask.
 Distance does make you grow fonder of your homeland.